Opuntia fragilis: Distribution and habitat

-It is native to much of western North America as well as some midwestern states such as Illinois, Iowa, Wisconsin and Michigan.
-It also occurs in several Canadian provinces.
-It is known from farther north than any other cactus, occurring at as far as 56°N latitude in British Columbia.
+It is native to every US state west of North Dakota and Texas as well as some midwestern states such as Minnesota, Illinois, Iowa, Wisconsin, and Michigan.
+However, it is often only present in one area of a state, for example only in Siskiyou County, California at the northern edge of the state.
+It also occurs in every Canadian province from Ontario to the Pacific Coast.
+It is known to grow farther north than any other cactus, occurring at as far north as the watershed of the Peace River, ~56°N latitude in British Columbia.
 There is an isolated and possibly genetically unique population in Eastern Ontario known as the "Kaladar population".